kathrinmzl/LoanGuard/README.md

 ## Project Terms & Jargon
 - A **borrower** is a person who takes out a loan from a financial institution.
-- A **lender** is the institution or company providing the loan to the borrower.
 - A **loan** is an amount of money borrowed that is expected to be paid back with interest.
 - A **default** occurs when a borrower fails to make scheduled loan payments or meet the agreed repayment terms.
-- A **defaulted borrower** is a customer who has failed to repay their loan as agreed and is classified as being in default.
+- A **defaulted borrower** is a borrower who has failed to repay their loan as agreed and is classified as being in default.
 - A **non-default** refers to a borrower who repays their loan successfully or continues to make payments on time.